-Simply meaning, chinchilla lice does impact humans and vice versa.
+Simply put: chinchilla lice do not impact humans, and vice versa.

-Once we know for sure our chinchilla has lice, we need to move onto the treatment and get our chinchilla back to 100% health.
+Once you know for sure your chinchilla has lice, you need to move onto the treatment and get your chinchilla back to 100% health.

 If you know your chinchilla has lice, or you are relatively certain, I don’t recommend using something like Frontline or other remedies.

-I vote 100% to let your vet instruct you on the next steps assuming that they are certified to work with chinchillas.
+I recommend letting your vet instruct you on the next steps, assuming that they are certified to work with chinchillas.

-However, I’m not a vet, and if it was my chinchilla, I’d think it’s totally worth the few extra bucks to ensure your chinchilla is safe, healthy and taken care of.
+With my chinchilla, I always think it’s worth the few extra bucks to ensure it is safe, healthy and taken care of.
 I just like to be extra careful.

 It won’t happen often.

-Also, it’s important that you keep up with regular cage cleaning for your chinchilla and avoid humid and dark areas where you keep your chinchilla to ensure that your chinchilla doesn’t get other common issues such as ringworm.
+Also, it’s important that you keep up with regular cage cleaning for your chinchilla, and avoid keeping your pet in humid and dark areas, to ensure that it doesn’t get other common issues such as chinchilla ringworm.

 Not often, but it’s possible.

-Ensuring that you keep tabs on your chinchilla, so that you can notice when something is wrong.
+Make sure you keep tabs on your chinchilla, so that you can notice when something is wrong.
 That is generally all that’s needed in order to provide the best care possible for your new chinchilla.